 Controlling and generating signals with the Spectrum AWGs is easy and straight forward.
 The cards are fully programmable and drivers are provided, free of charge, to support the most popular languages (such as C++, VB.NET, C#, J#, Delphi, Java or Python code) as well as third party software tools like LabVIEW and MATLAB.
 Alternatively, users can simply run Spectrum’s own software, SBench 6 Professional.

 SBench 6 enables the user to control all the modes and settings of the AWG via a simple interface.
-The software is designed to support multi-channel operation and has a host of built-in features for waveform display, signal generation, data analysis and documentation.
-Basic signals can be created using the software’s EasyGenerator function that produces waveforms like sine waves, triangles or rectangles with programmable frequency, amplitude and phase.
-More complex signals can be created using mathematical equations or imported from other programs or devices (such as digitizers or oscilloscopes) using inary, ASCII, or ave formats.
+The software is designed to support multi-channel operation and has a host of built-in features for waveform display, signal generation, data analysis, and documentation.
+Basic signals can be created using the software’s EasyGenerator function that produces waveforms like sine waves, triangles or rectangles with programmable frequency, amplitude, and phase.
+More complex signals can be created using mathematical equations or imported from other programs or devices (such as digitizers or oscilloscopes) using binary, ASCII, or wave formats.

 Integrate into any Test System

 Once installed in a PC, the AWG cards are easy to integrate with other test and measurement devices.
 The signal outputs as well as clock and trigger inputs are provided via front-panel SMB connectors.
 The front-panel also hosts four MMCX connectors (one multi-function output, and three multi-function I/O lines), which can be used for different tasks such as digital output channels, clock, trigger or status output as well as asynchronous I/O lines.
 This high level of connectivity allows the AWG cards to be easily adapted into most automated test system environments.